-- their own abilities in mathematics and the type of mathematics in which they can be successful - their own interest in mathematics and those particular areas of the subject that may hold the most interest for them - their other choices of subjects within the framework of the DP - their academic plans, in particular the subjects they wish to study in the future - their choice of career.

-Teachers are expected to assist with the selection process and to offer advice to students.
+- their own abilities in mathematics and the type of mathematics in which they can be successful - their own interest in mathematics and those particular areas of the subject that may hold the most interest for them - their other choices of subjects within the framework of the DP or Career-related Programme (CP) - their academic plans, in particular the subjects they wish to study in the future - their choice of career. - Teachers are expected to assist with the selection process and to offer advice to students.